WHAT MAKES THIS DEVELOPMENT SPECIAL?

 Certain building materials and works (such as electrical and plumbing) are warranted by the suppliers as per their producer statements.
 Warranties will be provided on appliances and fit out materials used in the construction of your terrace as provided by the suppliers.
 These will all be outlined in the Owner’s Manual that you will receive upon settlement.

 IS THE PROPERTY BUILT TO SEISMIC CODES IN NEW ZEALAND?

 Yes, this is a requirement for new homes under the Building Code laws.

 IS THERE A BODY CORPORATE OR RESIDENTS ASSOCIATION?

 All homes in Richmond will be part of the Richmond Residents’ Association Incorporated.
 The terraces in Richmond are fee simple (i.e. no body corporate).
-The apartments will have a body corporate per building.

 WHAT DOES A RESIDENTS ASSOCIATION DO?